 Jill Biden’s Ed.D is indeed a doctorate in education.
 Yet not all doctorates indicate the same level of ability and accomplishment.
 Think back to the ‘50s when you needed to speak another language to earn a doctorate.
 One may infer that any STEM related doctorate requires high intelligence and persistence.
-Unfortunately, we cannot ascribe that level of prestige to all doctorates, especially in dubious fields of study.
+Unfortunately, we cannot ascribe that level of prestige to all doctorates.
 Forget about foreign languages, we have people with doctorates nowadays that haven’t quite mastered the grammar of…English.

 My experience earning two masters in education perhaps gives me some insight here.
 Studying for my masters degree in teaching English (MEd), what was most important was conformity with the group, especially with the professor, rather than scholarship or intellectual rigor.
 If I expressed a contrary view to my professor, she almost became emotional with discomfit.
 So besides being an intellectually dubious field of study, education is also intellectually dishonest, insofar as one is really not permitted to espouse views contrary to the premises of progressive education.